Baryon electric charge correlation as a magnetometer of QCD: VII: Supplementary figures for Figs. 2, 3 and 4

 In~\autoref{fig:QBBQatTpc}, we show continuum estimated lattice QCD results and HRG results for $\chi_2^{\rm Q}$ (left), $\chi_2^{\rm B}$ (middle), and $\chi_{11}^{\rm BQ}$ (right) as functions of $eB$ at the transition temperature $T_{pc}(eB)$.
-These supplementary figures correspond to those presented at $T=145$ MeV in~\autoref{fig:QsusbelowTc}.
+These supplementary plots correspond to those presented at $T=145$ MeV in~\autoref{fig:QsusbelowTc}.

 In~\autoref{fig:ratiochi2B}, we show $\chi_2^{\rm B}$ normalized to its value at zero magnetic fields as a function of $eB$ at ${\rm T}=145$ MeV (left) and $T_{pc}(eB)$ (right).
 The corresponding continuum estimated lattice QCD results, HRG results, and the proxy are shown as bands, solid and dashed lines, respectively.